Ovidiu00/Device-Manager-App/README.md

 My project boilerplate using ASP.Net core for API and Angular for UI.
-In this solution I exercise various best practices, design patterns and arhitecutral styles trying to improve myself.
+In this solution I exercise various best practices, design patterns and arhitecutral styles

 So far I've implemented :